Getting started with streaming ingestion from Amazon Managed Streaming for Apache Kafka (Amazon MSK) - Amazon Redshift

 Amazon Redshift authentication is set in the CREATE EXTERNAL SCHEMA statement.

 In a case where the Amazon MSK cluster has Mutual Transport Layer Security (mTLS) authentication enabled, configuring Amazon Redshift to use AUTHENTICATION NONE directs it to use port 9094 for unauthenticated access.
 However, this will fail because the port is being used by mTLS authentication.
-Because of this, we recommend that you switch to AUTHENTICATION IAM when you use mTLS.
+Because of this, we recommend that you switch to AUTHENTICATION mtls when you use mTLS.

 3. Enable enhanced VPC routing on your Amazon Redshift cluster or Amazon Redshift Serverless workgroup.
 For more information, see Enabling enhanced VPC routing.

 4. In Amazon Redshift, create an external schema to map to the Amazon MSK cluster.
+The syntax is the following:

-CREATE EXTERNAL SCHEMA MySchema FROM MSK IAM_ROLE { default | 'iam-role-arn' } AUTHENTICATION { none | iam } CLUSTER_ARN 'msk-cluster-arn';
+CREATE EXTERNAL SCHEMA MySchema FROM MSK [ IAM_ROLE [ default | 'iam-role-arn' ] ] AUTHENTICATION [ none | iam | mtls ] [AUTHENTICATION_ARN 'acm-certificate-arn' | SECRET_ARN 'ssm-secret-arn' ];

 • iam – Specifies IAM authentication.
 When you choose this, make sure that the IAM role has permissions for IAM authentication.
+For more information about setting up the required IAM policies, see Setting up IAM permissions and performing streaming ingestion from Kafka.

-5. Create a materialized view to consume the data from the topic.
-The following example defines a materialized view with JSON source data.
-Note that the following view validates that the data is valid JSON and utf8.
 Kafka topic names are case sensitive and can contain both uppercase and lowercase letters.
-To ingest from topics with uppercase names, you can set the configuration enable_case_sensitive_identifier to true at the database level.
+To ingest from topics with uppercase names, you can set the configuration enable_case_sensitive_identifier to true at the session or database level.
 For more information, see Names and identifiers and enable_case_sensitive_identifier.

 To turn on auto refresh, use AUTO REFRESH YES.
 The default behavior is manual refresh.